digiaonline/eckero-admin-api/README.md

 ## Clearing the Redis cache

+Google Cloud Scheduler is scheduled to clear the cache everyday at midnight.
+Redis cache can also be cleared manually:

 Make sure you are authenticated to Google Cloud via `gcloud auth login`.

 Redis cache can be cleared via Google Cloud CLI (replace `env` with `staging`or `production`):